 If you feel like you need help understanding your target audience better, please don’t fret.
 Just check out our expert advice article on knowing your target audience.

 When picking a venue, it should reflect what your pop-up is about.
 It’s good to know how many people you can serve and how to serve them.
 Going in blind is a fool’s errand.

 It’s something of a common-sense exercise.
-If you know your target audience, then you know where they work and where they hang out.
+If you know your target audience, you know where they work and hang out.
 So go there.